 The Latvian Radio Choir (LRC) is a unique musical group in the domain of choral music – here is a chamber choir able to perform the widest repertoire from the early music to the most sophisticated scores created by modern composers.
-The Latvian Radio Choir is a creative lab insistently encouraging composers to write music that challenges the scale of vocal arsenal – from folk music to overtones and quarter tones.
+The Latvian Radio Choir is a creative lab insistently encouraging composers to write music that challenges the scale of vocal possibilities – from traditional singing to overtones and quarter tones.

-Since 1992, LRC has two conductors – Sigvards Kļava, Music Director and Principal Conductor, and Kaspars Putniņš, Conductor.
-During the last 20 years, LRC has developed an unprecedented notion of a choir – every chorister has its own mission and individual contribution.
-As a result, the alloy of all the timbral bouquet stands for the sounding standard of the choral ensemble.
-The expertise of singers has made LRC a remarkably flexible ensemble able to deal with a wide variety of musical genres: vocal and instrumental music, as well as opera performances, multi-media projects, intimate a capella talks, and theatrical shows where singers can express themselves as versatile soloists, talented actors and instrumentalists.
+Since 1992, LRC has two conductors: music director and principal conductor Sigvards Kļava and conductor Kaspars Putniņš.
+Over the last 20 years, LRC has developed an unprecedented notion of a choir – every chorister has his or her own mission and individual contribution.
+As a result, the blend of all these timbral qualities defines choral ensemble’s sound.
+The expertise of the singers has made LRC a remarkably flexible ensemble able to deal with a wide variety of musical genres: vocal and instrumental music as well as opera performances, multi-media projects, intimate a capella conversations and theatrical shows in which the singer express themselves as versatile soloists, talented actors and instrumentalists.

-The choir has been invited to perform at the top international musical forums in Salzburg and Lucerne festivals, BBC Proms, Radio France Montpellier Festival, the Baltic Sea Festival, Printemps des arts de Monte-Carlo, Klangspuren Festival, White Light Festival USA, KLANGVOKAL Dortmund, Musikfest Erzgebirge, Soundstreams in Canada, and at renowned concert halls such as the Concertgebouw and Muziekgebouw in Amsterdam, Elbphilharmonie, Théâtre des Champs-Elysées in Paris, Walt Disney Concert Hall, Konzerthaus in Berlin, and Cité de la Musique in Paris, Lincoln Centre in New York and Dresden Frauenkirche.
+The choir has been invited to perform at top international musical forums including the Salzburg and Lucerne festivals, BBC Proms, Radio France Montpellier Festival, the Baltic Sea Festival, Printemps des arts de Monte-Carlo, Klangspuren Festival, White Light Festival (USA), Klangvokal Dortmund, Musikfest Erzgebirge, Soundstreams (Canada) and at renowned concert halls such as the Concertgebouw and Muziekgebouw in Amsterdam, Elbphilharmonie, Théâtre des Champs-Elysées and Cité de la Musique in Paris, Walt Disney Concert Hall, Konzerthaus Berlin, Lincoln Centre in New York and the Dresden Frauenkirche.

-Latvian Radio Choir has successfully worked with many outstanding guest conductors, including Heinz Holliger, Riccardo Muti, Ricardo Chailly, Gustavo Dudamel, Lars Ulrik Mortensen, Essa-Pekka Salonen, Peter Phillips, among others.
-The Lucerne Festival Orcestra, Ensemble Intercontemporain, the Los Angeles Philharmonic, Camerata Salzburg and Concerto Copenhagen at als. have been the partners as well.
+The Latvian Radio Choir has worked with many outstanding guest conductors, including Heinz Holliger, Riccardo Muti, Ricardo Chailly, Gustavo Dudamel, Lars Ulrik Mortensen, Essa-Pekka Salonen and Peter Phillips.
+The choir has also enjoyed partnerships with the Lucerne Festival Orcestra, Ensemble Intercontemporain, the Los Angeles Philharmonic, Camerata Salzburg and Concerto Copenhagen and others.

-The Latvian Radio Choir records on a regular basis.
-The records have been published in collaboration with such labels as Ondine, Hyperion Records, Deutche Grammohon, ECM, BIS.
+The Latvian Radio Choir records on a regular basis, and its recordings have been released on such labels as Ondine, Hyperion Records, Deutsche Grammophon, ECM, BIS and Naïve.

 Latvian Radio Choir was founded in 1940 by one of the legendary Latvian choir conductors Teodors Kalniņš, who led the choir till the end of his days in 1962.
 Another important period in LRC history is connected with Edgars Račevskis – he was music director in 1963–1986.
 In 1987 – 1992 the post of LRC Music Director was held by Juris Kļaviņš, who invited Sigvards Kļava to become assistant conductor.